aiven/devportal/docs/products/opensearch/concepts/indices.rst

 Performance impact
 -------------------

 Having a large number of indices or shards affects the performance of your OpenSearch service.
+For OpenSearch clusters, Aiven allocates 50% of the available memory to the JVM heap; the remaining 50% is reserved for the underlying OS and caching in-memory data structures.
-20 shards or few per GB of heap memory should be set as per `shard count recommendation <https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#shard-count-recommendation>`_.
-As an example, an OpenSearch business-8 cluster comes with 8GB heap, 20 x 8 = 160 or less would be the recommended configuration for number of shards.
+20 shards, or fewer, per GB of heap memory should be set as per `shard count recommendation <https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#shard-count-recommendation>`_.

+As an example, an OpenSearch business-8 cluster comes with 8GB RAM.
+20 x (8 x .5) = 80, or less, would be the recommended configuration for the number of shards.

 Size of shard impacts the recovery time after a failure, shard sizes between 10GB to 50GB should be set as per `shard size recommendation <https://www.elastic.co/guide/en/elasticsearch/reference/current/size-your-shards.html#shard-size-recommendation>`_.